sodafoundation/api/README.md

 3. cd etcd-v2.0.0-rc.1-linux-amd64
 4. ./etcd

-* OpenStack, OceanStor DJ, CoprHD or ...
+* Infrastructre : OpenStack, OceanStor DJ, CoprHD or ...

 As a Software-Defined-Storage controller, OpenSDS must be able to connect to backend storage environment.
 You can just deploy OpenSDS in any of these environments directly to avoid troublesomes.
-Since OpenSDS expose its interface through gRPC, there is nothing else to install.
-Lastly, please attention that POC only support OpenStack and OceanStor DJ right now, but we are working on other backend-storage environments.
+Since OpenSDS expose its interface through gRPC, the user needs to utilize the golang-client for interacting with OpenStack infrastructures.
+If you have infrastructures other than OpenStack, you could develop the corresponding plugin for your infrastructure.

-* Go environment
+* Language : Go environment

 To run a Go project, configuring Gopath is indispensable.
 After downloading the project, you should add "path_to_OpenSDS" in GOPATH environ variable.